-Since then we’ve been extremely busy in the studio developing a wide range of sound concepts and show ideas.
-After months of testing, the range of options has narrowed and the shape (and sound!) of the show is coming into clear focus.
+Since then we’ve been extremely busy in our respective studios developing a wide range of sound concepts and show ideas.
+After months of testing, the range of options has narrowed and the shape (and sound!) of the show is coming into focus.

-As of January 2020, we’ve tracked and mixed ~35 minutes of music along with an additional 20 minutes of demo tracks, so there’s still lots to do.
-We hope to schedule our first shows for the Fall of 2020.
+Before the pandemic we had tracked and mixed ~35 minutes of music along with an additional 20 minutes of demo tracks.
+We’ve now picked things up once again and are working toward our first “test” shows during the summer of 2022.
 Check out the journal entries below to track the continued progress…

 Connected Journal Entries